CBP CROSS Rulings: How to Search the Customs Database

 Chen Cui

-CBP's CROSS database is the single most underused resource in HTS classification.
-It contains 220,227 searchable rulings spanning decades of classification decisions — each one showing exactly how CBP applied the General Rules of Interpretation to a real product.
-For compliance teams building defensible classification positions, CROSS converts agency reasoning into documented, citable precedent.
-The problem is that most teams search it poorly — or don't search it at all.
+CBP CROSS, the Customs Rulings Online Search System, is the single most underused resource in HTS classification.
+GingerControl is a trade compliance AI platform whose HTS Classification Researcher reads CROSS rulings during the classification process, not after, so precedent actually shapes the result, the way a licensed customs broker works rather than a keyword-matching tool.
+CROSS itself is free, public, and contains 220,989 searchable rulings as of June 11, 2026, each one showing exactly how CBP applied the General Rules of Interpretation to a real product.
+For a compliance team classifying 30 to 50 new SKUs per quarter, CROSS converts agency reasoning into documented, citable precedent, the foundation of a reasonable care position.
+The problem is that most teams search it poorly, or do not search it at all.

-CROSS compiles rulings issued by two CBP offices into a single searchable database:
+CBP CROSS (Customs Rulings Online Search System) compiles ruling letters issued by two CBP offices into one searchable database at rulings.cbp.gov:

 Ruling Type Issued By Scope Weight